 REDEEMING OUR MARRIAGE

 To redeem means to buy back, to free from harm or distress, to renew.
 It has taken years, but my husband and I have found our way back to each other.
 Our circumstances haven’t changed, but we talk and laugh together again.
 We lean toward one another when the storms roll in.
 We dream together, walk together, and pray together.
-We also still misunderstand each other, miscommunicate sometimes, and feel the tug of old hurts.
+We also still misunderstand each other, miscommunicate sometimes, and unintentionally hurt one another.
 Sometimes, I still interrupt and “talk over” my husband.
-Sometimes, he still retreats, gets quiet, and checks out – but the frustrations are more moments than days.
-There is more laughter than impatience, more compassion than criticism, more standing together than going it alone.
+Sometimes, he still gets quiet and checks out but we talk about the frustrations when they are small.
+These days, there is more laughter than criticism, more compassion than impatience, more standing together than going it alone.

-We will always be imperfect people, living in an imperfect world, committed to an imperfect marriage, raising an imperfect family, surrounded by imperfect friends.
-Illness will always be part of our story this side of heaven.
-Grief will continue to add its shadows to our story – but right here, amid all this imperfection, we are also learning to lean in, laugh together, and (in the very wild eye of the struggle) celebrate.
+We will always be imperfect people, living in an imperfect world, committed to an imperfect marriage, surrounded by imperfect people.
+Illness will always be part of our story on this side of the veil, and grief will continue to add its shadows, but we will lean toward each other when things get hard; we will continue to laugh together, walk together, and love one another until God calls us home.

 Cindee Snider Re